leegerken/lee-cfg/.config/README.md

 ### Problems
 I want all of my config files to be in .config but I am having trouble wrangling all my pieces in the pen.
 ## lf
 TUI file manager written in go.
 Much faster than ranger, but much more of a work in progress at the moment.
 ### Problems
 Deleting things is a nightmare.
-Still haven't implemented a copy function
+Still haven't implemented a copy function.
+Doesn't open filetypes with their correct programs properly yet.
+Honestly its barely a file manager.
+Thinking about trying nnn or switching back to ranger.
 ## zathura
 great pdf reader
 ### Problems